 So, upon which group to wager?
 The second combined with the third.
 The second group will position the status quo as useful because there are more important items on the Trump Administration agenda; but, they will accept some changes.
-The third group will position change in terms of headlines- the Trump Administration will once again reverse misguided Obama Administration initiatives, observe the rule of law, be perceived as rugged.
+The third group will position change in terms of muscular headlines- the Trump Administration will once again reverse misguided Obama Administration initiatives, observe the rule of law, be perceived as rugged.
 And they will remind President Trump that he will be the first occupant of the Oval Office to preside as the Republic of Cuba receives a head of state/head of government whose family name is not “Castro.”
 That may be an intoxicating political cocktail too tempting to refuse.

 On 16 February 2017, Mr. Arne Sorenson, Chief Executive Officer of Bethesda, Maryland-based Marriott Corporation, shared on CNBC that he believed there would be no changes in United States policy or regulations towards the Republic of Cuba: “I don’t actively worry about this Administration turning back the progress on Cuba.
 You don’t hear them saying much about Cuba.
 You don’t hear a lot of debate in the political environment about Cuba.”